A p-adic Eisenstein measure for vector-weight automorphic forms: A -adic Eisenstein Measure with values in the space of Vector-Weight Automorphic forms

-As noted in Remark \ref{rmkpullbackdefinite}, the pullback of an automorphic form on $U(n,n)$ to $U(n)\times U(n)$ is automatically an automorphic form on the product of definite unitary groups $U(n)\times U(n)$.
+The pullback of an automorphic form on $U(n,n)$ to $U(n)\times U(n)$ is automatically an automorphic form on the product of definite unitary groups $U(n)\times U(n)$.
 So Theorem \ref{emeasurethm} also gives a $p$-adic measure with values in the space of automorphic forms on the product of definite unitary groups $U(n)\times U(n)$.
-In \cite{emeasurenondefinite}, we explain how to modify our construction to obtain $p$-adic measures with values in the space of automorphic forms on non-definite groups.
+In \cite[Section 4]{emeasurenondefinite}, we explain how to modify our construction to obtain $p$-adic measures with values in the space of automorphic forms on certain non-definite groups.

-\begin{rmk}[Relationship to the Eisenstein Measures in \cite{AppToSHL}] The measure $\mu_{\mathfrak{b}, n}$ can be pulled back to measures similar to the ones in \cite{kaCM, AppToSHL, EEHLS}, but unlike those measures, $\mu_{\mathfrak{b}, n}$ handles both scalar and vector weights at once and does not require a choice of a partition of $n$.
-It is ``universal'' in the sense that it encompasses all signatures (important in \cite{emeasurenondefinite, AppToSHL}) and partitions of $n$, as well as all weights, at once.